Skip to main content

 • seqServer: URL of a Seq server where events are to be dispatched.
 By default, the RENDER_CLEF renderer is used.

-• splunkServer: connection details for a Splunk server:
+• splunkServer: connection details for a Splunk HEC endpoint:

-• hecUrl: URL of the Splunk server’s HEC endpoint (HTTPS by default).
+• hecUrl specifies the URL of the Splunk server’s HEC endpoint.
+It uses HTTPS by default.

-• hecToken: the HEC token used by Splunk for these logging events.
-It is a secret that should be passed in via an environment variable.
+• hecToken is the HEC token used by Splunk for these logging events.
+It is a secret that should be passed in via the execution environment.

 An example of a Splunk sink called splunk is: